 The Royal Commonwealth Swimming Pool

-The Royal Commonwealth Pool, located in Newington, close to Holyrood Park is a must if you’re a keen swimmer.
+The Royal Commonwealth Pool, located in the Newington neighbourhood close to Holyrood Park, is a must if you’re a keen swimmer.
 Back in 1970s the commonwealth games came to Edinburgh in a big way and as a result, a super new Olympic-sized swimming pool was constructed.
 The good news is that it was refurbished in 2012 at a cost of £37 million.